-GLAZED LIGHTWEIGHT BUILDING COMPONENTS
+GLAZED CONCRETE BUILDING COMPONENTS

 • From 1/5-1/11/2011 wrote a Predoctoral “Glazed lightweight building components” from the Centre for Design Research at the Royal Academy School of Architecture, attached to Institute 4/advisers Anders Brix & Anders Abraham.